Sandinista National Liberation Front: Sandinista rule (1979–1990)

 The Sandinistas inherited a country with a debt of US$1.6 billion, an estimated 30,000 to 50,000 war dead, 600,000 homeless, and a devastated economic infrastructure.
 To begin establishing a new government, they created a Council (or junta) of National Reconstruction, made up of five appointed members.
-Three of the appointed members—Sandinista militants Daniel Ortega, Moises Hassan, and novelist Sergio Ramírez (a member of Los Doce "the Twelve")—belonged to the FSLN.
+Three of the appointed members—Sandinista militants Daniel Ortega, Moisés Hassán, and novelist Sergio Ramírez (a member of Los Doce "the Twelve")—belonged to the FSLN.
 Two opposition members, businessman Alfonso Robelo, and Violeta Barrios de Chamorro (the widow of Pedro Joaquín Chamorro), were also appointed.
 Only three votes were needed to pass law.

 The FSLN also established a Council of State, subordinate to the junta, which was composed of representative bodies.
 But the Council of State gave political parties only 12 of 47 seats; the rest were given to Sandinista organizations.
 Of the 12 seats reserved for political parties, only three were not allied with the FSLN.
 Due to the rules governing the Council of State, in 1980 both non-FSLN junta members resigned.
 Nevertheless, as of the 1982 State of Emergency, opposition parties were no longer given representation in the council.
 The preponderance of power also remained with the Sandinistas through their mass organizations, including the Sandinista Workers' Federation (Central Sandinista de Trabajadores), the Luisa Amanda Espinoza Nicaraguan Women's Association (Asociación de Mujeres Nicaragüenses Luisa Amanda Espinoza), the National Union of Farmers and Ranchers (Unión Nacional de Agricultores y Ganaderos), and most importantly the Sandinista Defense Committees (CDS).
 The Sandinista-controlled mass organizations were extremely influential over civil society and saw their power and popularity peak in the mid-1980s.

 Upon assuming power, the FSLN's official political platform included nationalization of property owned by the Somozas and their supporters; land reform; improved rural and urban working conditions; free unionization for all workers, both urban and rural; price fixing for commodities of basic necessity; improved public services, housing conditions, education; abolition of torture, political assassination and the death penalty; protection of democratic liberties; equality for women; non-aligned foreign policy; and formation of a "popular army" under the leadership of the FSLN and Humberto Ortega.

-The FSLN's literacy campaign sent teachers into the countryside and within six months, half a million people had been taught rudimentary reading, bringing the national illiteracy rate down from over 50% to just under 12%.
+The FSLN's literacy campaign sent teachers into the countryside; within six months, half a million people had been taught rudimentary reading, bringing the national illiteracy rate down from over 50% to just under 12%.
 Over 100,000 Nicaraguans participated as literacy teachers.
 One of the literacy campaign's aims was to create a literate electorate that could make informed choices in the promised elections.
-The success of the literacy campaign was recognized by UNESCO with a Nadezhda Krupskaya International Prize.
+The success of the literacy campaign was recognized by UNESCO with a Nadezhda Krupskaya International Prize, although the actual success of this literary campaign, and its long-term impact, have been called into question.